Digital-Data-Co/forge-docs/src/administration-guide/logs.md

 ### Pro version 2.10 and later

-**Semaphore Pro** 2.10+ supports writing the Activity Log and Task log to a file.
+**Forge Pro** 2.10+ supports writing the Activity Log and Task log to a file.
 To enable this, add the following configuration to your `config.json`:

 ```json
 {